Welcome to a Hallé season packed with spectacle and Northern soul

 Guest artists include Sunwook Kim, Alice Coote, Kathryn Stott, and Tamsin Waley-Cohen among many others.
 A wonderful range of symphonies and concertos include Beethoven’s Emperor Concerto, Sibelius’s Second Symphony, Brahms’s Violin Concerto, Prokofiev’s thrilling Classical Symphony, Rachmaninov’s Second Piano Concerto and the Fourth and Fifth Symphonies of Tchaikovsky.

 The Hallé Pops this season offers a great and diverse collection of concerts.
 Stephen Bell is once again at the helm for our ever-popular Classical Extravaganza.
-Then we have concerts featuring The Music of Star Wars, Classics in the Movies, From Broadway with Love with Larry Blank, Oscars for Orchestra and a very special event featuring the Hallé and Ronnie Scott’s Trio, and that’s just a selection!
+Then we have concerts featuring The Music of Star Wars, Classics in the Movies, From Broadway with Love with Larry Blank, Oscars for Orchestra and a very special event featuring the Hallé and the James Pearson Trio from Ronnie Scott’s and that’s just a selection!
 There will be a stocking full of concerts for Christmas including Christmas with Clare Teale, James Bond and the magic of Queen.
 The Snowman will return by popular demand, this year featuring Paddington Bear!

 These are only a selection of our concerts.